budulinek/arduino-altherma-controller/README.md

 # Settings

-This controller has a built-in webserver which allows you to configure the controller itself, check basic system info of the controller and the status of its connection to the P1/P2 bus.
+This controller has a built-in webserver that allows you to configure the controller itself, check basic system info of the controller and the status of its connection to the P1/P2 bus.

 - settings marked \* are only available if ENABLE_DHCP is defined in advanced_settings.h
 - settings marked \*\* are only available if ENABLE_EXTENDED_WEBUI is defined in advanced_settings.h